forax/write_your_own_java_framework/interceptor/README.md

    For now, the parameter `delegate` is ignored and the parameter `proceed` of the interceptor is always 'null'.
    Check that the tests in the nested class "Q1" all pass.

-2. Adds a package private instance method `findInterceptors(method)` that takes a `java.lang.reflect.Method` as parameter and returns a `java.util.stream.Stream` of all interceptors that should call be called to intercept that method.
+2. Add a package private instance method `findInterceptors(method)` that takes a `java.lang.reflect.Method` as parameter and returns a `java.util.stream.Stream` of all interceptors that should call be called to intercept that method.
 The idea is to gather all annotations of that method (cf [COMPANION](../COMPANION.md#annotation)) and find all corresponding interceptors.